KenPainter/GenLogic/docs/70-reference/50-seed-data-reference.md

 - Idempotency (ON CONFLICT DO NOTHING)
 - Child seed data to reference parent seed data via FK

-Convention: use values less than 100 for seed data (serial starts at 100).
+**Requirement**: Serial primary key values must be <= 99 (serial sequences start at 100).
+GenLogic validates and rejects seed rows that violate this constraint.

 ## Seed Data with Foreign Keys